visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - Some banks send transactions in real-time, others take 24-48 hours.
 - You can add credit card, checking account, PayPal etc via Plaid
 - Please be mindful, if you connect PayPal, you must turn off 2FA in Paypal in order to get it working.
-- Users can buy additional bank connections for $10/month.
-We give discounts if you have alot of bank accounts to connet.
+- Users can buy additional bank connections for $5/month.

 ### How to Connect Bank Account (US & Canada only)

 1. **Go to Import Transactions Page**